Monopoly Regulation

 Antitrust Laws

 The main purpose of antitrust laws is to prevent business practices that either create or maintain a monopoly.
-Although this article discusses United States antitrust law, the basic principles will still apply worldwide, since monopolies operate much the same in most modern economies.
-Moreover, many of the legal remedies available in different countries will be similar, since they address similar situations.
+Although this article discusses United States antitrust law, the basic principles apply worldwide, since monopolies operate much the same in most modern economies.
+Moreover, antitrust legal remedies available in different countries will be similar, since they address similar situations.

 In the United States, the 2 major antitrust laws are the Sherman Antitrust Act, passed in 1890, and the Clayton Antitrust Act, passed in 1914.